OpenTermsArchive/contrib-versions/Tumblr/Terms of Service.md

 7\.
 Special Provisions for Application Developers

-If you develop software or services based on the Services or any Content, whether using the Tumblr Application Programming Interface or not, you will agree to and comply with the Tumblr Application Developer and API License Agreement .
+If you develop software or services based on the Services or any Content, whether using the Tumblr Application Programming Interface or not, you will agree to and comply with the Tumblr Application Developer and API License Agreement.

 8\.
 Use of Trademarks

-Any use of Tumblr's trademarks, branding, logos, and other such assets in connection with the Services shall use Tumblr’s approved branding and shall be in accordance with the Tumblr Trademark Guidelines .
+Any use of Tumblr's trademarks, branding, logos, and other such assets in connection with the Services shall use Tumblr’s approved branding and shall be in accordance with the Tumblr Trademark Guidelines.

 9\.
 Themes

-Tumblr makes available specialized HTML and CSS code (" **Tumblr Template Code**") for the design and layout of blog pages available for use on some of the Services ("**Themes** ").
+Tumblr makes available specialized HTML and CSS code ("**Tumblr Template Code**") for the design and layout of blog pages available for use on some of the Services ("**Themes**").
 Certain Themes are available for purchase as a Paid Service (as defined below) (such Themes, "**Premium Themes**").
 Purchased Premium Themes may not be transferred between Accounts, between blogs, or between Services on a single Account and are subject to the payment terms herein.

-Tumblr grants you a license to customize the Tumblr Template Code to create your own Themes for use on your blog page (each a " **Custom Theme**").
+Tumblr grants you a license to customize the Tumblr Template Code to create your own Themes for use on your blog page (each a "**Custom Theme**").
 If you choose, you may also contribute your Custom Themes for use by other Subscribers as Subscriber Content.
 However, as a condition of this license allowing you to create Custom Themes, you agree that you won't distribute such Custom Themes from locations other than Tumblr-owned or approved websites without our permission, as set out in our Community Guidelines.

 Note also that other Subscribers may use your Custom Themes after you have removed them from distribution, and you hereby grant those Subscribers an irrevocable license to use those Custom Themes as contributed by you.
 In other words, you can remove and stop distribution of your Custom Themes, but Subscribers who are already using them can keep using them.